pdrummond/pauldrummond-site/quotes/quote_0152.md

 cite: Albert Camus
 ---

-The only way to deal with an unfree world is to become so absolutely free that your very existence is an act of rebellion
+The only way to deal with an unfree world is to become so absolutely free that your very existence is an act of rebellion.